alttester/AltTester-Unity-SDK/docs/pages/commands.md

 ```

-###  TapCustom
+####  TapCustom

-Simulate n number of tap actions on the screen at the given coordinates .
+Simulates n number of tap actions on the screen at the given coordinates .

 ***Parameters***